dz4k/denizaksimsek.com/entries/blog/2021/the-implementation-of-hdb.md

 	})
 }
 ~~~
-{% endfig %}

 There are a few things to unpack here.
 We call `self.ui()` to start the UI, which we'll get to later.
 Remember how a command can return the next method to execute as a promise?
-The break method resolves after the [internal event bus][] receives a `"continue"` event, whether by the user pressing "Continue" or simply reaching the end of the debugged code.
+The break method resolves after the [internal event bus][] receives a `"continue"` event, whether by the user pressing "Continue" or simply reaching the end of the debugged Code:

 The "context switch" is the dirtiest part of it all.
 Because we can step out of functions, we might finish debugging session with a different context than before.
 In this case, we just wipe the old context and copy the current context variables over.
 Honestly, I thought I'd have to do a lot more of this kind of thing.